bhky/targetran/docs/API.md

 There are three modules:
 - `targetran.np` for NumPy transformation tools;
 - `targetran.tf` for TensorFlow transformation tools;
-- `targetran.utils` for general helper utilities.
+- `targetran.utils` for general utilities.

 Please see [here](../README.md#usage) for usage instructions.